Waikato

 The region encompasses all or part of eleven territorial authorities, the most of any region of New Zealand.
-It is centred on the Waikato which consists of Waikato District, Matamata-Piako District, Waipa District, South Waikato District and Hamilton City.
-In descending order of land area the eleven territorial authorities are Taupō District (part), Waikato District, Waitomo District (part), Thames-Coromandel District, Ōtorohanga District, South Waikato District, Matamata-Piako District, Waipa District, Hauraki District, Rotorua District (part), and Hamilton City.
+It is centred on the Waikato which consists of Waikato District, Matamata-Piako District, Waipā District, South Waikato District and Hamilton City.
+In descending order of land area the eleven territorial authorities are Taupō District (part), Waikato District, Waitomo District (part), Thames-Coromandel District, Ōtorohanga District, South Waikato District, Matamata-Piako District, Waipā District, Hauraki District, Rotorua Lakes District (part), and Hamilton City.

+Name and etymology

 The name for the region is taken from the Waikato River; waikato is a Māori word traditionally translated as "flowing water" (specifically, wai = "water" and kato = "the pull of the river current in the sea").

-When Waikato is used in spoken language it takes the definite article: the Waikato.
-But this usually refers to a smaller region than the Waikato local government region.
-Two definitions that would meet with wide acceptance are those of the Waikato rugby football union and of Hamilton Waikato tourism.
-The former takes in the local government areas of Hamilton City, the southern part of Waikato district, Waipa district, most of Matamata-Piako district and the South Waikato district.
-Hamilton Waikato tourism takes in additionally the northern part of Waikato district (Tuakau and other centres), the northern King Country (Waitomo and Ōtorohanga districts), and the Te Aroha district.